Advice > Product management

 After your application is accepted (stage 1), you'll usually start your interview process by talking to an HR recruiter on the phone (stage 2).
 They are looking to confirm that you have a chance of getting the job, so be prepared to explain your background and why you’re a good fit for Meta

-In the first interview, you should expect typical behavioral and resume questions like, "Tell me about yourself," "Why Meta?" or, "Tell me about a product you launched from start to finish."
+In the first interview, you should expect typical behavioral and resume questions like, "Tell me about yourself," "Why Meta?", "What do you value most about Meta?" or, "Tell me about a product you launched from start to finish."

 If you get past the HR screen, the recruiter will then help schedule your first PM interviews (stage 3), which will be done on a video call like Zoom or Skype.